Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 slug: building-content
 ---

 So far you have just been practicing with React to learn its work flow, structure, and syntax.
-Now you will use these ideas to put together a web site.
+Now you will use these ideas to put together a website.

 Before making a site you should have an idea of what you are making. **The goal of this tutorial is to make a site for SFPOPOS (San Francisco Privately Owned Public Open Spaces).**